The best sales to shop this weekend: Sephora, Caraway, Outdoor Voices and more | CNN Underscored

 Spring Sale

 If your wardrobe could use a refresh, why not check out elevated basics, denim styles, athleticwear and more from Everlane?
-Right now is a perfect time to check out Everlane’s site, since the brand is offering up to 60% off over 400 items, including spring-ready styles.
-The sale runs through April 17 and offers markdowns on bestsellers that rarely go on sale, so don’t dilly dally.
+Right now is a perfect time to check out Everlane’s site, since the brand is offering up to 60% off more than 400 items, including spring-ready styles.
+The sale runs through April 17 and offers markdowns on bestsellers that rarely go on sale, so don’t dillydally.

 Up to 50% off